wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 Shifting to a plant-rich diet doesn’t necessarily mean going vegetarian or vegan.
 It doesn’t have to be all or nothing.
 In fact, even Project Drawdown’s definition of “plant-rich” includes an average of 57g of red meat a day.
 Visually, we can see that just by reducing our red meat intake, we’d be making a big difference.

 <img height="400px" src="/blog/images/climatarian/salad-portion.png" />

+To put some perspective on the impact of this, 14% of global emissions come from our livestock!
+A couple factors go into it, but to not overwhelm you with too many numbers, just think about all the land we had to convert from forests to grazing land to grow animals, and all the fertilizers and energy needed to make feed just for animals.
+Why red meat is particularly bad is not just because cows are bigger and therefore need more land and feed, but also because they burp and fart methane, a potent greenhouse gas that has 80x the warming power of carbon dioxide.

 If eating entirely plant-based is hard for you, perhaps if you’re at a restaurant torn between the chicken and beef options, choose the chicken.
 Alternatively, opt to eat plant-based just once or twice a week, or try to fill more of your plate with veggies.
 The fiber in veggies is healthy in other ways, but that’s a separate story.